groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/join/tsv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-excel-o"
+        - icon: "far fa-file-excel"
           title: "About TSV File Format"
           content: |
             A Tab-Separated Values (TSV) file format represents data separated with tabs in plain text format.
 The file format, similar to CSV, is used for organization of data in a structured manner in order to import and export between different applications.
 The format is primarily used for data import/export and exchange in Spreadsheet applications and databases.
-Each record in a TSV file is contained in a single line of text file where each field value is separated by a tab character.
-Media type for TSV file format is text/tab-separated-values.

           link: "https://docs.fileformat.com/spreadsheet/tsv/"